alexewerlof/micromustache/README.md

 const { renderFn, get } = require('micromustache')

-// Looks up the value and converts it to stars function star(varName, scope) {
+// Looks up the value and converts it to stars function star(ref, scope) {
-  // varName comes from the template and is 'password' here
+  // ref comes from the template and is 'password' here
   // scope is { password: 'abc' }
-  const value = get(scope, varName) // value is 'abc'
+  const value = get(scope, ref) // value is 'abc'
   return '*'.repeat(value.length)
 }